lpmi-13/current-projects/README.md

 - cloud agnostic, more about routing, packet inspection, protocols and subnets
 - https://www.reddit.com/r/devops/comments/15w9a1d/comment/jxaod5y/
 - https://www.reddit.com/r/devops/comments/113qdft/comment/j8rwlwa/ (specifically the error messages distinction bit)

+## 204) Auth0 Dojo
+- I need to build more flows where things authenticate with other things, and ideally I can have one single micromaterial that does at least one or more of the following:
+- allow a frontend to log somebody in via SSO (google/GitHub/etc)
+- integrate with Auth0 to grant an API token, and then validate that token (somehow) before granting access to resources
+- something with JWTs (which might be connected to the stuff above, but again, this is why I need the Auth0 dojo)
+- this could be done _without_ Auth0 necessarily, but their docs are super nice, so would be easy to get to grips with, and hopefully help cement some concepts.
+- a backend integration that deals with Auth0 something something...